Lnvictor/csharp_on_fire/README.md

-# CSharp on Fire :Fire:
+# CSharp on Fire :fire:

 An simple CRUD API using .NET Core and Entity ORM to learn csharp development